Ziaul Mustafa Razvi Qadri

-Zia al-Mustafa has taught Bukhari and Muslim hadiths for over five decades and was recognized by the Royal Aal al-Bayt Institute for Islamic thought as one of the 500 most influential Muslims in the world in 2016.
+He has memorised over 60,000 hadith with their narrators, having taught Bukhari and Muslim for over five decades and producing tens of thousands of scholars.
+He was included in The 500 Most Influential Muslims published by Royal Islamic Strategic Studies Centre in 2013 and 2016.

-Birth and family
+Early life and education

-He was born on 28 December 1935 (2nd of Shawwal Hijri 1354) in Ghosi, Uttar Pradesh, India.
-His father Sadr ush Shariah was Grand Mufti of India and a successor of Mujadid Imam Ahmed Raza Khan Qadri.
+Mustafa was born on 28 December 1935 corresponding to 2nd of Shawwal Hijri 1354 in Ghosi, Uttar Pradesh, India to Amjad Ali Aazmi, former Grand Mufti of India and a successor of Ahmed Raza Khan Barelvi.
 His birth name was Muhammad Waahid Ali.
-Allamah Zia ul Mustafa the son of Huzoor Sadr ush Shariah traces his lineage to Maulana Khayrud’deen.
+He traces his lineage to Maulana Khayrud’deen.